liquidvapour/AnHypermediaEngine/README.md

     	* The application is the last layer with the default behaviour of rebinding the current response.
     		* The application also handles unexpected errors as exceptions (i.e.: no state transition).
     * Extensions
-    	* Styles (i.e.: Books)
+    	* Styles
-	    	* BooksCollection.css
-	    	* Book.css
-    	* Layout (i.e.: Paintings)
+    	* Layout
-	    	* PaintingsCollection.cshtml
-	    	* PaintingsCollectionItem.cshtml
-    	* Behaviour (i.e.: Films)
+    	* Behaviour
-	    	* FilmsCollection.js
-	    	* FilmsCollectionItem.js
 * Patterns
-    * Root menu
-    	* Root state binding to a top level menu
-    		* Root.js
-    		* Root.cshtml
-    * Load/unload authenticated extensions
-    	* Client reload on authentication actions (full page reload or javascript driven)
-	    	* Login: Unauthorised.js
-	    	* Logout: Root.js
     * State self refresh
     	* State that self refreshes on successful write operations
     		* Entity.js
     		* CollectionEntity.js
-    		* FilmsCollection.js
-    		* FilmsCollectionItem.js
     * Action state
     	* State that only has links/actions so an action is selected as active by default (i.e.: Login/Register/Reset Password)
     		* ActionEntity.js
     * Sub-state capture
-    	* State managing sub-states for a richer user experience (i.e.: Collections)
+    	* State managing sub-states for a richer user experience
-    		* FilmsCollection.js
-    		* FilmsCollectionItem.js

 ## Server